KablammoMan/ABTutorStopper/README.md

 2. Nobody can not get me (KablammoMan) in trouble (infringements, detentions, suspensions, expulsions, etc...) for someone else using these instructions and programs to stop ABTutor
 3. By using these instructions and software, you automatically agree to the EULA

+# NOTES:
+- All the below methods have only been tested on Windows machines, if you Institution uses Apple Computers, then firstly, your instition is (respectfully coming from a Windows and Linux Lover/Nerd) RETARDED, and secondly, only some of the below methods will work.

 # Methods (A = Requires Administrator Privileges, F = Free, C = Requires External Computer)
 **METHOD 1 - UNINSTALLATION - 4.5/10 Complexity - Most Reliable Solution (AF)**
 1. Open Control Panel